aqiu384/megaten-database/docs/p3r/ave-walkthrough.md

   * Choice 2: It's gotta be a misunderstanding. (+17, 1 note)
   * Choice 2: We have to do something... (+17, 1 note)
 ##### Evening
+* Tower Rank 7: 34/30 points to next rank
-* Koromaru Brushing 3
+  * Choice 2: You probably shouldn't. (+34, 3 notes)
 ---
 #### Fri 10/23
 ##### Class
 * Stay awake (Academics +2, 1 note)
 ##### After School
-* Temperance Rank 9: 34/22 points to next rank
+* Emperor Rank 5: 34/15 points to next rank
-  * Choice 2: Aren't you homesick? (+34, 3 notes)
+  * Choice 1: They're the worst. (+34, 3 notes)
 ##### Evening
 * Ken DVDs 3 (Courage +2, 1 note)
 ---